rw19990407/Data-stucture-Algorithm-/README.md

 # Data-stucture-Algorithm-
-Implement an ArrayList without using any STL, and use it to solve basic complex numbers problem.
+Implement a fixed-size array  and use it to solve basic complex numbers problem.
-Then, implement the Cooley–Tukey radix-2 Fast Fourier Transform (FFT), and solve signals problems.
+Then, implement the Cooley–Tukey radix-2 Fast Fourier Transform (FFT) to transfer a signal from time domain to frequency domain.